 For a Kodak i400 Series: The file should be called bitonaldocumentocr.profile and reside in the C:\WINDOWS\twain_32\Kodak\kds_i1400\profiles\scanner model folder.

 Note: Please backup the file before making any changes!

 In the configuration file you are looking for a setting called

 This can be set to LOW, MEDIUM or HIGH

 Where it says "=TWUS_" Set it to your disired setting.

 Save the file and then run a job through EzeScan.
 A good test to see if it is working OK is to put a small piece of paper ontop of an A4 sheet and scan it.
 It should catch with the page and the scanner should beep and / or stop.
 An Error may be displayed in EzeScan as well.

 This will confirm that this feature is working with EzeScan successfully.Direct link to FAQ

 Note: Wintalk Integration requires the EzeScan workstation to be licensed for the EDRMS module, and also requires EzeScan version 4.2.10 or higher.
 To obtain a copy of a sample EzeScan WinTalk Job please see the Downloads > Software Downloads > Sample Jobs > Objective section of the website. (requires a user login)

-3) add the following to the bottom of the file but make sure it is above the
+- Add the following to the bottom of the file but make sure it is above the compatibility_policy line.

 Direct link to FAQ